 Allergies – many people notice worsening of their allergies due to low thyroid hormones.

-Hashimoto’s disease – the most common cause of hypothyroidism that affects approximately 15 million people in US.
-This happens when our own immune system attacks the thyroid glands.
+Hashimoto’s autoimmune disease – is the most common cause of hypothyroidism that affects approximately 15 million people in US.
+Also called Hashimoto's thyroiditis, our own immune system attacks the thyroid glands.
 It is seven times more common in women and is often hereditary.

 Other forms of damage to thyroid glands – for example, after pregnancy or defects in enzymes necessary for thyroid hormone production.